Zinbo/software-dev-repository/content/posts/DataStructures/index.md

 }
 ```

+## Extra Notes
+- You can find the smallest element by following all the left children.
+-Great for recursion, as each node in a tree is the root of a subtree beginning at that node.
+- In tree recursion you start with a root, perform an action, then move to the left or right subtree.
+The process continues until you reach a null reference, which is the end of a tree, and a good base case.

+## Balanced search trees
+These are trees where we want the height to be logN.

+## 2-3 Search Trees
+Is empty or:
+- A 2-node, with 1 key and associated value and two links, a left link to a 2-3 tree with smaller keys and a right link to a 2-3 tree with larger keys
+- A 3-nde, with two keys (and assicated values) and their links, a left link to a 2-3 tree with smaller keys, a middle link to a 2-3 tree with keys between the nodes kets, and a right link to a 2-3 search tree with larger keys.

 # Heaps
+Heaps are trees (usually binary trees) where (in a max-heap) each child of a node has a value less than or rqual to the node's own value.
+The root node alwayus has the largest value in the tree.

 Is a specialized tree-based data structure.
-The heap is one maximally efficient implementation of an abstract data type calle da priority queue, and in fact, priority queues are oftne referred to as "heaps", regardless of how they may be implemented.
+The heap is one maximally efficient implementation of an abstract data type called a priority queue, and in fact, priority queues are often referred to as "heaps", regardless of how they may be implemented.
 In a heap, the highest or lower priority element is always stored at the root.
 However, a heap is not a sorted structure; it can be regarded as being partially ordered.
 A heap is a useful data structure when it is necessary to repeatedly remove the object with highest (or lowest) priority.

 Binary max-heap is a binary tree where the value of each node is at least the value of its children.